cassandra20050315-hue/lovable2.000/Lovable_2.0-main/README.md

 ### 🖤 **The Black Theme Revolution**

-Lovable 2.0's design isn't just about aesthetics - it's about creating an environment where creativity flourishes:
+Jibi's design isn't just about aesthetics - it's about creating an environment where creativity flourishes:

 - **🌑 Deep Black Canvas** (`#0a0a0a`): Reduces eye strain during long coding sessions
 - **✨ Subtle Gradients**: Creates depth without overwhelming the user